 If you just cannot go over the Bridge climb due to high cost, here’s another great and fun activity – the climb is called Sydney Sky Walk.
 It is much cheaper than the Bridge climb and still offers great views over Sydney and adrenalin rush is included in the price.
 If you are YHA member, head up to one of their hostels and get the reduced Sky Walk ticket for just 32€.
 If you are not really into adrenalin, the Sydney Tower Eye also offers closed viewing platform for just 13€/pp. More about the cool Sydney Sky Walk here.

 You can always have the official cruise to see the Sydney Opera House and the Bridge, but if you are not willing to spend more than necessary, just take the local ferry from Circular Quay to Manly and you will get the exact same views, but paying less.
 Instead of 17-20€/pp for a tourist cruise, you will only pay 10€/pp for the return ticket to Manly.

 Sydney has lots of areas and one of the more popular is Manly.
-Manly is perfect for coastal walks, surfing and just enjoy the sea breeze in the morning.
+Manly is perfect for coastal walks, surfing and just enjoy the sea breeze in the morning, which sure make your stay in Sydney on budget.
 Head there for a day and get some sun tan, swim or catch a wave.
 A return ticket from Circular Quay to manly will cost you 10€/pp and if you will do your homework, you can come back into Sydney during sunset, which will show you another, more romantic side of Sydney.

 If you ask locals where the best surfing spot in Sydney is, they will all say Bondi Beach.
 The area is not only perfect because its long, white sandy beach, but also for some great views and picturesque coastal walks.
 Take the bus nr.
 333 or 380 from Circular Quay and head to Bondi beach.
 The one way ticket will cost you 3,20€/pp.